 Are we supposed to like Kendall, Roman, Shiv, and Tom?
 Armstrong doesn’t seem to care.
 Or, rather, he never expected you to in the first place.
 It’s not as if their individual journeys have sought to make them more palatable; it would be disingenuous, after all, if Kendall’s attempts at yanking Waystar-Royco from his father’s clutches were for some kind of “greater good” instead of a balm of his own ego and insecurity.
 Shiv’s backing of Gil Eavis, a presidential candidate in the mold of Bernie Sanders, isn’t ideological, but in her own personal interest.
 Sure, her father is a monster, but her willingness to aid and abet his destruction carries its own strain of cruelty.

 Still, and this is the tricky part, the Roys aren’t simply vessels for satire.
 If they were, Succession wouldn’t be nearly as effective as it’s proven itself to be.
 Armstrong’s given us some gorgeous moments of humanity, whether it be in Shiv’s complicated approach to fidelity or Roman’s genuine concern for Kendall’s addiction issues.
-And, as we saw in tonight’s finale, the depth of Kendall’s insecurity is a tightening vice; the brief shots of him dancing with his children are so affecting because happiness is literally in his grasp, but his addiction to power is as potent as his desire for blow and he just can’t help himself from chasing all the things that make him so deeply miserable.
+And, as we saw in tonight’s finale, the depth of Kendall’s insecurity is a tightening vice; the brief shots of him dancing with his children are so affecting because happiness is literally in his grasp, but his addiction to power is as potent as his desire for blow and he just can’t stop himself from chasing all the things that make him so deeply miserable.
 What’s so clear is that these kids have been shaped and molded into the monsters they are now, and while that doesn’t excuse their near-sociopathy, it certainly earns them some empathy.
 Armstrong doesn’t care if you like them, but he does want you to see that, apart from sweet, daffy Cousin Greg, they’re not really enjoying this.
 They’re acting on instinct.
 “Succession” carries multiple meanings, after all.
 Logan may describe Kendall as “curdled cream,” but it’s his poisoned blood running through his son’s veins.

 “We’re not going to let it spoil anything,” Greg tells Kendall after it’s revealed that a waiter at Shiv and Tom’s wedding died in a car accident the night before.
 Greg says this is the “family line,” and it may as well be the show’s, too.
 Logan, Kendall, Roman, Tom, and the rest of Waystar Royco are responsible for the livelihoods (and, in many instances, the actual lives) of hundreds of thousands, and we’ve spent this entire season watching them discuss networks, jobs, scandals, and tragedies as if they were inanimate chess pieces, with their own personal squabbles serving to directly impact decisions that will roll indefinitely downward.
 Empathy is bad for business, as is personal responsibility.
 Logan can divorce himself from those things; it’s why he’s successful.
 What we’re left wondering in the finale is whether or not his kids can do the same.

-Because the party is spoiled by the tragedies that befell Roman and Kendall, though their individual responses of these events speak to the intricacies of their characters.
+Because the party is spoiled by the tragedies that befell Roman and Kendall, though their individual responses to these events speak to the intricacies of their characters.
 Roman’s sloppy, selfish leadership leads to a satellite being launched before it’s fully ready—“I thought it would be nice to have it on Shiv’s wedding day, like fireworks”—and he watches the thing explode on the launch pad over a livestream, leaving him to fret as to whether he’ll be liable for “corporate manslaughter.”
 He tries to follow after his father, willing the event out of his head as he wanders back into the party, forcing a smile on his face and telling friends it went well.
-It’s eating at him, however, until Gerri tells him that no one died—appendages were lost, however— giving way to a burst of jubilance from Roman.
-“I’m not gonna ruin a party over a couple of fucking thumbs!” he screams, knowing that he’ll be safe.
+It’s eating at him, though; well, until Gerri tells him that no one died—appendages were lost, however— giving way to a burst of jubilance from Roman.
+“I’m not gonna ruin a party over a couple of fucking thumbs!” he screams, knowing he’ll be safe.

 Kendall, who becomes indirectly responsible for the death of the waiter when he drives his car off a bridge, is similarly concerned for his own well-being, but his response speaks to a more existential terror.
 He tries to cover his tracks, but fails, leaving his hotel key card at the scene of the crime.
 He tries to shake it off the following morning, but can’t lose the guilt.
 He’s called into his father’s office, where he’s forced to confront the horrible truth that, despite being a 40-year old man, he still needs daddy to bail him out.
-This entire season we thought the Succession was about Kendall’s “hostile takeover” of Waystar Royco, when, it turns out, Armstrong was constructing a character study.
+This entire season we thought the Succession was about Kendall’s “hostile takeover” of Waystar Royco, when, it turns out, Armstrong was much more interested in a character study.
 And, despite Kendall being a spoiled, shitty corporate suit, there is just something so goddamned sad about watching him acknowledge to his horrible fucking father that, fuck, he’s just not very good at this.
 “You’re my number one boy,” Logan says as Kendall sobs into his chest, knowing that he’s finally got this thorn in his side under control again.

 It’s hard to imagine where Kendall’s story goes from here, as his arc this season feels complete.
 It’s impossible to imagine him ever trying to usurp his father again, and if Armstrong is aiming for authenticity in its upcoming second season he would be wise to relegate Kendall to the sidelines and bring Shiv, Tom, and Greg to the forefront.
 Their stories, it feels, are only just beginning.

 Shiv’s proven she doesn’t want to play too dirty when it comes to getting Eavis elected, and there’s fertile soil in her continued efforts to get an anti-capitalist in office when she carries the weight of Waystar on her shoulders.
-Tom, meanwhile, continues to grapple with the remnants of his Midwestern naivete as he eases into life as a member of the elite.
+Tom, meanwhile, continues to grapple with the remnants of his Midwestern naïveté as he eases into life as a member of the elite.
 It’s dispiriting, obviously, to watch someone cast off whatever goodness they still had—how sad was it a few weeks ago when Tom bailed on his old friends to go the club with Roman?—but Armstrong framing it as Tom’s march towards confidence makes it a touch more palatable.
 Watching him bully the handsome, smarmy Nate out of his wedding party was a scene I didn’t know I needed.
 Matthew Macfadyen is undeniably this show’s breakout star.

 And then there’s Greg.
 The Ringer’s been joking that Succession will eventually reveal itself as the story of Greg’s rise from geeky intern to corporate overlord, and, based on the power play he pulls on Kendall here, that could very well be the case.
 In his shaky, stammering way, Greg reveals to Kendall that he was involved in Tom’s sexual harassment cover-up, and that they’d be wise to keep him on board if they didn’t want that information getting leaked.
 Kendall, tickled, calls him a “little Machiavellian fuck,” and I am onboard for Greg’s ascent in the Roy family ranks.
 It might not happen next season, but one day Greg is gonna get Tom back for all those punches in the arm.
 It might not be pretty.